Shaunfoo560/Voice-Recognition-Translator/README.md

 - Picks up everything that you say and translates it aloud!
 <br></br>

+# How it works:
+1. Records your voice and converts it into text
+2. Translates the text into your desired language
+3. Outputs the translated text as speech

 # Built with:
 <p>
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c3/Python-logo-notext.svg/1200px-Python-logo-notext.svg.png" alt="VS Code" height="65" style="vertical-align:top; margin:4px">